We've independently reviewed this article to make sure it's as accurate as we can make it.

-If you want to reset your hot water heater as quickly as possible, there are 8 steps you need to follow.
+If you want to restart your water heater as quickly as possible, there are 7 steps you need to follow.
 Fortunately, they are all very short, so you should be able to blow through them quickly.

-Step #1 Open the Hot Water Heater
+#1 Open the Hot Water Heater

-Step #2 Remove the Cover Plates
+#2 Remove the Cover Plates

-After this, you need to remove the cover plates.
 They are usually located near the bottom of your water heater.
-Find a metal plate that is held in place using screws.
-Then, use a screwdriver to remove the screws from the plate.
+Once you’ve located them, please use a screwdriver to remove them.

 If there is a second cover plate, you will need to remove this as well.
 Make sure you use the right screwdriver for the plate.
 Otherwise, you run the risk of stripping the screws, which could be a serious issue.

-Step #3 Remove any Insulation
+#3 Remove any Insulation

 Please look at your manual to see what you have to do to fix the gasket.
 If you have questions about this process, you’ll need to contact a professional who can help you.

-Step #4 Press and Hold the Reset Button
+#4 Press and Hold the Reset Button

 You need to press the reset button firmly.
 There are some situations where it might be sticky, particularly if you have not pressed it in a while.
 If that is the case, you may want to clean it before you press it.